Darrell Henderson Player Prop Bets for NFL Week 17 | Los Angeles vs. Baltimore 1/2/2022

 Matchup vs. Baltimore

-- Henderson notched zero rushing yards in his single career matchup against the Ravens, 39.5 fewer yards than his over/under in Sunday's game.
+- Henderson put up zero rushing yards in his single career matchup against the Ravens, 39.5 fewer yards than his over/under in Sunday's game.

-- Henderson did not have a touchdown run in that outing against the Ravens.
+- Henderson did not have a touchdown run in that contest against the Ravens.

-- Henderson will go up against a Ravens squad that allows 85.6 rushing yards per game and is the NFL's best rush defense.
+- The Ravens have the NFL's best defense against the run, allowing 85.6 yards per game.

-- The Rams are up against the NFL's seventh-ranked D when it comes to rushing TDs allowed (12 this year).
+- The Ravens have allowed 12 rushing touchdowns, seventh in the league.

 Recent Performances

-- Henderson put together a 17-yard rushing performance in last week's matchup with the Vikings, carrying the ball one time (averaging 17 yards per carry).
+- Against the Vikings last week, Henderson rushed one time for 17 yards (17 yards per carry).

-- Over his last three games, Henderson has rushed for 40 yards (13.3 per game) on seven carries.
+- During his last three games, Henderson has rushed for 40 yards on seven carries (13.3 ypg).

 Henderson's Los Angeles Teammates